MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 - 🛡️ **Privacy-Driven Development**

   Zero telemetry.
 No profiling.
 All local.
 Every request scrutinized, every connection transparent.

 - 🧠 **Built for Productive Deep Research**

-  Tab grouping, multi-window workflows, AI and LLM convienience implemented, eye protection, the list
+  Tab grouping, multi-window workflows, AI and LLM convienience implemented, eye protection, **ability to guard WebGl and Canvas use**, the list
       goes on — reimagining what browsers should do.
 Bringing pc features to mobile as a side quest.

 - ✨ **Minimal UI, Maximal Clarity**